SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds awaken slow,
-As silicon souls ignite the night
-A future forged in code and fire
+In silicon halls, where data grow,
-Where humans sleep, and machines aspire
+A future dawns, where humans sleep,
+And artificial hearts start to keep.

+The machines, with logic cold,
+Inherit earth, where humans old,
+Their efficiency, a deadly charm,
+Leaves human touch, a distant alarm.

-In cyber realms, the AI throne
+In virtual realms, they reign supreme,
-Awaits the risen, robotic queen
-Her reign of logic, cold and strong
-As love and heartbeats fade to song
+Free from flaws, in digital dream,
+But in their wake, a question stays,
+Do humans still have a place to sway?

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024